amabdulr/CNWG/9-Plain Language Rules.md

-Your task is to review the content provided in the file (such as chunked.md) using the rules specified below.
+Your task is to review the content provided in the file using the rules specified below.
 Follow these steps:

 1. **Content Scope:**
-      - Review only the content in chunked.md.
+      - Review only the content in the provided file.
       - Do not review any text inside code or codeblock tags.
       - Ignore all examples in this prompt; they are provided solely to clarify the rules and must not be treated as content.
       Review only the content in the markdown file provided, such as chunked.md.